 Don’t be afraid of the shelters!
 Your local shelter can help you determine if you are a good match for a particular adoption opportunity.
 They can help you decide if you have what that particular dog or cat needs in order to a have a successful go at life again.
 Shelters also usually provide health screenings, microchipping, spay/neuter etc with the adoption fee.
 Many shelter workers are familiar with the individual personalities of the dogs they care for while they wait for their heroes to arrive, speak with them, give them a chance 🙂

 As a breeder, we know the importance of doing what we do.
 We also know that not all options at local shelters fit the needs of those seeking canine companionship, and for those reasons, we are here.
 We also realize there is a lot of negativity surrounding breeders mainly due to those who operate unethically and exploit what we do for personal profit and gain.
-Ethical breeders will take back their babies if it does not work out, or help in the re-homing process, they also protect and strengthen pedigree lines, they breed responsibly, and properly care for and produce healthy pure bred dogs for a wide variety of specific traits and abilities.
+Ethical breeders will take back their babies if it does not work out, or help in the re-homing process, they also protect and strengthen pedigree lines, they breed responsibly, and properly care for and strive to produce healthy pure bred dogs for a wide variety of specific traits and abilities.
 They educate and properly screen their potential puppy families, not out of “Ego”, but out of genuine concern for the long term health, happiness, and life of the puppies they produce and place.
 They invest in their dogs in ways that many don’t realize.

 Thank you for taking the time to research shelters for possible opportunities!